andrew-codes/devtools/readme.md

 ### Extensions

-See the list of extensions I use found in the[vscode.extensions.sh](vscode.extenions.sh) file.
+See the list of extensions I use found in the [vscode.extensions.sh](vscode.extenions.sh) file.
 Optionally, running the shell file will install all mentioned extensions.

 ### Templates/Snippets